 Are you familiar with the quote “Where there is confusion, there is profit?”
 It seems the SSL Certificate issuing authorities are eager to maximize the confusion around SSL options to maximize their profit.

 As we mentioned above, thanks to Let’s Encrypt you can get an SSL certificate for free.
-Our favorite price!
-Let’s Encrypt is a free, automated, and open certificate authority (CA), run for the public’s benefit.
+Let’s Encrypt is a free, automated, and open certificate authority (CA).
 It is a service provided by the Internet Security Research Group (ISRG).

 The Extended Validation of EV SSL can get quite expensive and is generally used by large online financial services companies, such as online banks and brokerage accounts.